kaievns/mini-fetch/README.md

 __NOTE__: not fully compliant with the standard interface, it is a very basic `fetch -> then -> catch` implementation.

+__NOTE__: falls back to the real deal when a native interface is available

 ## Usage

 The usual